britishlibrary/TremendousIIIF/README.md

 # TremendousIIIF

 A bigly good IIIF image server.
+What's IIIF?
+Why, it's the International Image Interoperability Framework! https://iiif.io/

 ## Features

 (or, why another image server)

 - Complies with IIIF Image API 2.1, level 2
-- Complies with IIIF Image API 3.0 (RC2), level 2
+- Complies with IIIF Image API 3.0 (beta), level 2
-- Supports additional features from IIIF Image API 2.1 above level 2, such as `square` region, `sizeAboveFull`, `arbitrary` rotation, `mirroring`
+- Supports additional features from IIIF Image API above level 2, such as `square` region, `sizeAboveFull`, `arbitrary` rotation, `mirroring`
-- Supports JPG, PNG or WEBP output encoding
 - Supports JPEG2000 source (and output), using the commercial Kakadu library
 - Supports TIFF source as a last resort (not recomended)
 - Access source images directly over HTTP (with built in retries), or via file system
 - Uses the Skia library for image manipulation (as used in Chrome, and is very fast)
 - Configuration lets you control things like `sizeAboveFull`, `maxArea`, `maxWidth` or `maxHeight`
 - supports JPG, PNG, WEBP, PDF output natively, experimental TIFF and JP2 output (everything above JPG & PNG configurable)
-- Supports reading Geo data from GeoTIFF and JPEG2000 images (if data is stored using the "GeoJP2" method)
+- Supports reading Geo data from GeoTIFF and JPEG2000 images (if data is stored using the "GeoJP2" method). *Experimental!*

 ## Dependencies

-.NET 4.7.2 (and therefore Windows, although see the the Future section below for plans)
+.NET 4.8 (and therefore Windows, although see the the Future section below for plans)

 Kakadu 7.10.7, x64 version built against MSVC2017 runtime. kdu_a7AR.dll and kdu_v7AR.dll should be in the *runtime* directory (this is a change in dotnet core 2).